tailwindlabs/tailwindcss.com/source/docs/controlling-file-size.blade.md

 })
 ```

 The way it works is intentionally very naive.
-It doesn't try to parse your HTML and look for class attributes or dynamically execute your JavaScript — it simply looks for any strings in the entire file that match this regular expression:
+It doesn't try to parse your HTML and look for class attributes or dynamically execute your JavaScript — it looks for any strings in the entire file that match this regular expression:

 ```js
 /[\w-:/]+(?<!:)/g